omarkammouna/omarkammouna.github.io/_posts/2023-6-15-Python3onwsl.md

 ---
-title : SETUP PYTHON ON WSL2
+title : PYTHON3 ON WSL2
 ---